Canyonville Christian Academy: Seminar class

-Roger Shaffer (grandson of A. M. Shaffer) teaches a culture class at the school called Seminar which is designed to expose students to different cultural experiences such as plays, operas, and museums.
-The class also included a section on investing, and has actively participated in managing a portfolio for the school.
+Roger Shaffer (grandson of A. M. Shaffer) taught a culture class at the school called Seminar which is designed to expose students to different cultural experiences such as plays, operas, and museums.
+The class also included a section on investing, and had actively participated in managing a portfolio for the school.
 In 2013 the class won a national virtual trading contest sponsored by SIFMA, with two of CCA's portfolios placing in the top five.

-Eleven Nigerian survivors of the Chibok kidnapping have come to Oregon to continue their studies at the Canyonville Avademy.
+Eleven Nigerian survivors of the Chibok kidnapping came to Oregon to continue their studies at the Canyonville Avademy.

-School Closed
+School closed

 As of June 28, 2022, landsearch.com listed the property in a pending sale in the amount of $4,400,000.

 Pilot athletics

-The Canyonville athletic program is a member of the Oregon School Activities Association.
-Their mascot name is known as the Pilots in honor of the pilots of maritime vehicles in the oceans, lakes and rivers.
-They are a 2A school that compete in the Mountain View Conference.
+The Canyonville athletic program was a member of the Oregon School Activities Association.
+Their mascot name was known as the Pilots in honor of the pilots of maritime vehicles in the oceans, lakes and rivers.
+They were a 2A school that competed in the Mountain View Conference.